The Ethics Centre: Description

-The centre works with businesses in Sydney, and has expanded to national and occasionally international projects.
-It receives no government funding and relies upon support from business and individuals.
+The Centre has expanded its scope from Sydney-based to national and occasionally international projects.
+It receives no government funding and relies on support from business and individuals.

 The centre offers Ethi-Call, a free "Ethics Counselling Service" to anyone who may be facing an ethical dilemma.
 According to the centre's website, it is believed to be the only service of its kind in the world and is the reason for the centre's classification as a public benevolent institution.

-Following almost eight years of lobbying by parents, the Federation of P&C Associations of NSW and the Ethics Centre, parliament amended the NSW Education Act on 1 December 2010 to give students who don't attend Special Religious Education/Scripture classes in NSW public schools the legal right to attend philosophical ethics classes as an option to supervised ‘private study.’
+Following almost eight years of lobbying by parents, the Federation of P&C Associations of NSW, and the Ethics Centre, parliament amended the NSW Education Act on 1 December 2010 to give students who do not attend Special Religious Education/Scripture classes in NSW public schools the legal right to attend philosophical ethics classes as an option to supervised ‘private study.’

-The NSW Government tasked the Ethics Centre to develop and deliver ethics education classes in urban, regional and rural primary schools.
-The Ethics Centre promptly established Primary Ethics, an independent not-for-profit organisation, to develop an engaging, age-appropriate, interconnected curriculum that spans the primary years from Kindergarten to Year 6 and to then deliver ethics education free of charge via a network of specially trained and accredited volunteers.
+The NSW government tasked the Ethics Centre to develop and deliver ethics education classes in urban, regional and rural primary schools.
+The Ethics Centre promptly established Primary Ethics, an independent not-for-profit organisation, to develop an engaging, age-appropriate, interconnected curriculum that spans the primary years from Kindergarten to Year 6, and to then deliver ethics education free of charge via a network of specially trained and accredited volunteers.

-Since then, ethics classes have been implemented in over 500 schools in NSW and Primary Ethics has established itself as a highly effective education provider within the public school system.
+Ethics classes have since been implemented in more than 500 schools in NSW, and Primary Ethics has established itself as a highly effective education provider within the public school system.